huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

  volumes:
  - name: foo
    configMap:
-     name: nginx
+     name: cm-nginx
 EOF

-kubectl apply -f nginx-with-cm.yaml
 ```

 Be noted:

 * By default to mount ConfigMap, Kubernetes will overwrite all content of the mount point.
-We can use `volumeMounts.subPath` to specify that only overwrite the file `nginx.conf`.
+We can use `volumeMounts.subPath` to specify that only overwrite the file `nginx.conf` defined in `mountPath`.
 * Is we use `volumeMounts.subPath` to mount a Container Volume, Kubernetes won't do hot update to reflect real-time update.